- What’s On & Tickets

+Eat on the cheap.
 Food and wine?
 Wine and food?
 The two go hand-in-hand in the Niagara Peninsula, one of the great wine regions of the world and a big player in the farm-to-table cuisine.
-It’s worth splurging on a meal but there are always cafés and pubs, or picking up a Shaw picnic for $15.95 and eating it by the Niagara river and gazebo, that might make saving there worth splurging elsewhere.
+It’s worth splurging on a meal if you can, but there are always cafés and pubs, or picking up a Shaw picnic for $15.95 and eating it by the Niagara river and gazebo, that might make saving there worth splurging elsewhere.

 With kids?
 In addition to the activities listed above, here are activities that every member of the family will enjoy.
 Some are free but most have a cost.
 Please visit the various website’s below for pricing and more information.

 Happy Rolph’s in St Catharines, along the shores of Lake Ontario, and only about 10 minutes from Niagara-on-the-Lake, provides an opportunity to experience a variety of animals, birds and plants, in a natural setting.
 Visitors can also enjoy quiet seating – picnic lunch occasion! – and viewing opportunities along Lake Ontario or adjacent to two ponds on site.
 The site also features the 9/11 Memorial walking Trail.
 Free.